validator-labs/validator/docs/tutorial.md

 # WARNING: the existing secret must match the format used in auth-secret.yaml
 createSecret: true
 ```
-You can remove all other plugins from the `plugins` section or leave them as is, but for this guide, only use the AWS plugin will be used.
+You can remove all other plugins from the `plugins` section or leave them as is, but for this guide, only the AWS plugin will be used.

 Now that you have configured the AWS plugin, you can install Validator.
 Use the following command to install Validator and the AWS plugin.